iminurnamez/Pygame-Color-Picker/README.md

 Pygame-Color-Picker
 ===================

-Displays the colors available in Pygame.
+Displays the named colors available in Pygame.
 Click on a colored square to display that color's name/s at the bottom of the screen.